lrfinotti/cybr201_book/06-DH_and_ElGamal.md

 :::

 If she can solve the *discrete log problem*, then she can solve the Diffie-Hellman problem: Eve computes $\log_g(A)$, which is just $a$, and then, as Alice does, gets the shared key as $B^a$.

-It is not known if the converse is true, namely, if one can solve the Diffie-Hellman problem, then somehow one can solve the discrete log problem.
+It is not known if the converse is true, namely, if one can solve the Diffie-Hellman problem, then somehow one can also solve the discrete log problem.

 +++